Upper School Curriculum

 Algebra II

 In this course, students have the opportunity to develop a greater understanding of topics covered in Algebra I through a thorough review of algebra skills.
-From this point forward, familiar topics are expanded and new topics presented.
+From this point forward, familiar topics are expanded and new topics are presented.
 Included among new topics are matrix algebra, probability and transformations of functions.
-Throughout the course, emphasis is placed on problem solving with appropriate use of the graphing calculator.
+Throughout the course, emphasis is placed on problem-solving with the appropriate use of the graphing calculator.

 Prerequisites: Successful completion of Algebra I and Geometry or Honors Geometry